Harrington Raceway & Casino

 Harrington Raceway & Casino is a harness racing track and casino (a "racino") located on the fairgrounds of the Delaware State Fair, just south of Harrington, Delaware, 16 mi south of Dover.
 The casino, formerly known as Midway Slots, has over 1,800 slot machines, table games, simulcasting, and sports betting.
 In addition, the venue promotes and hosts concerts and other similar entertainment revues.
 Multiple dining options including a buffet are available as well.
+As of 2/17/26, the buffet has been closed post covid.

 The racino is owned and operated by Harrington Raceway, Inc., which is majority-owned by the Delaware State Fair, a non-profit organization.

 Racing

 Harrington Raceway runs approximately 70 days of live racing per year, split between a spring meet and an autumn meet.
 Races are generally held Monday through Wednesday evenings.

 In between the spring and autumn meets, the track holds one day of racing on Governor's Day during the Delaware State Fair each summer.
 The program, which showcases the best Delaware-bred horses, is one of the most popular days at the track and has the largest purses of the year.

 The track is a half-mile oval.